top of page

 Where will Sanctuary worship meet during construction?
 Will it be the same?

 Sanctuary worship will occur in the Life Center during the time of construction.
-A team of people have evaluated what will be required to keep the worship experience as close as possible to the current experience.
+A team of people has evaluated what will be required to keep the worship experience as close as possible to the current experience.
 Services will continue to feature a full choir and orchestra, hymnals will be provided for congregational singing, and the live TV broadcast and LiveStream will air at the same time as they currently do each week.
 First Fellowship and Sanctuary worship will meet at their current times, with both located in the Life Center.

 Is the new Music Suite larger than the current one?

-The new Music Suite has about 50% more square footage than the current space.
+The new Music Suite has about 30% more square footage than the current space.

 Where will the choir rehearse during the construction?